KieuTruomng/KiemthuvoiJava/README.md

-# KiemthuvoiJava
+# Kiểm thử đơn vị với Java
-# Unit Testing with JUnit in Java
+## Unit Testing with JUnit in Java

 ## Overview
 This project demonstrates the usage of **JUnit 5** for unit testing in a simple Java application.
 It includes a `Calculator` class with basic arithmetic operations and corresponding unit tests written in JUnit.